kmdlogic/kmd-logic-document-generation-client/README.md

 To allow products using the Logic platform to generate documents for well-defined business scenarios using templates that their customers can easily manage.

+## Configuring a Document Generation environment in Console

+For a guide on how to configure a Document Generation environment in Console please go [here](./docs/Configuration/Configuration.md).

 ## Getting started in ASP.NET Core

 To use this library in an ASP.NET Core application,